willogy-team/insights--tensorflow/part6/README.md

 ### ```build```

 Inside this method, we define the module architecture.
 There are 4 paths, each path has only 1 layer.
-In particular, there are 3 convolutional layers and 1 max pooling layer.
+In particular, there are 3 convolutional layers and 1 max-pooling layer.

 ```python
 def build(self, input_shape):